FD-ChristopherCampbell/FD-ChristopherCampbell/README.md

 ### Hi there 👋

 I'm Christy, welcome to my Github profile.
-I'm a Software Engineering Manager working at FanDuel working on our internal developer portal Kickoff.
+I'm a Software Engineer working at FanDuel working on our internal developer portal Kickoff.
 I joined in 2019 and was mostly been working on our A&W integrations with Casino and Sportsbook platforms until recently.

 👯 I’m looking to collaborate on anything which improves the developer experience of our projects and repos.